 - Vitamin B Complex: Take one pill per day (called Complejo-B in Spanish, available at pharmacies in Colombia).
 Supposedly, mosquitoes don’t appreciate the smell and taste of your blood when B-1 Thiamine is present.
 It is debatable whether this really works to repel mosquitoes, but we appreciated using it and felt that it helped.

-- Medical Kit (for emergencies): Band-Aids, anti-bacterial gel (for cuts), rehydration powders, ciprofloxacin (or another medication against stomach bacteria), Tylenol (anti-headache/aches), Immodium (or some sort of “stopper” if you get diarrhea).
-Note: all these are easily and inexpensively purchased at local pharmacies, including in Santa Marta from where you depart for the trek.
+- Medical Kit (for emergencies): Your guide will also have some basic first aid items with him, but it's always good to be prepared.
+Our basic medical kit includes: Band-Aids, anti-bacterial gel (for cuts), rehydration powders or electrolyte tablets, Azithromycin/Ciprofloxacin (or another medication against stomach bacteria), Tylenol/Panadol (anti-headache/aches), Immodium (or some sort of “stopper” if you get diarrhea), tea tree oil (great to apply to mosquito bites) Note: all these are easily and inexpensively purchased at local pharmacies, including in Santa Marta from where you depart for the trek.

 Electricity and Charging Batteries

 While a couple of the campsites do have electricity, it’s unreliable.
 Prepare yourself for not having access to electricity during the trek.
 Some tips to handle this and further your battery power.